adigherman/Rxnat/README.md

 * NITRC - [new account request](https://www.nitrc.org/account/register.php).
 Some of the NITRC hosted projects will require additional access reuquests but this can be easily requested using the NITRC web interface for each project.
 * XNAT Central - this is mostly public, but you can also perform a [new account request](https://central.xnat.org/app/template/Register.vm) if any of the projects require it.

-### Establishing a XNAT connection with the `xnatR` package
+### Establishing a XNAT connection with the `Rxnat` package
-The `xnatR` package will accept credentials provided in the function call or read from the system environment.
+The `Rxnat` package will accept credentials provided in the function call or read from the system environment.

 #### Function parameters
 To establish a connection using the credentials as function parameters we can call the `xnat_connect` function: